Scrabble letter distributions: Portuguese

 While Ç is a separate tile, other diacritical marks are ignored.
 K, W, and Y are absent, since they are only present in loanwords in Portuguese, and were not even official letters until 2009.

+Another version of the game called Palavras Cruzadas has one Ã tile worth 7 points, one K and one W tile worth 8 points, one Y tile worth 9 points, and the values of J, Q, Z and Ç are respectively 7, 10, 10 and 8.